Bret Maverick: Cancellation and aftermath

 Despite respectable ratings, the show was canceled by NBC at the end of the first season, airing only eighteen episodes.
 Writer/producer Roy Huggins, original creator of the title character but otherwise unconnected with this series despite Garner's request that he come aboard mid-season, speculated that one reason the new show didn't quite work was that Maverick, traditionally a drifter, had settled down in one place.
+Huggins and others also noted that this iteration of Bret Maverick was also more of an 'operator' than the 1950s version.
+While the earlier version of Maverick was certainly a gambler, his code of ethics was unshakable -- he never targeted an innocent person with a con, only those who had fraudulently conned Maverick or others.
+As a consequence, the original Bret Maverick played cards and other games absolutely fair and above-board ... unless and until his opponent had unquestionably proven themselves to be a cheater.
+When that happened, Maverick would scheme to get his money back through his own methods of rule-bending and deceit.
+In the Bret Maverick series, however, Bret is somewhat more of a conman and hustler, and one who doesn't only target crooked gamblers.
 Also, several costumes and hairstyles, particularly of series regular Darleen Carr, reflected the style of the 1980s and not the old west in which the show was set.

 Jack Kelly, who had alternated the lead with Garner and later Roger Moore in the original 1957–62 Maverick series, had been slated to return as Bret's brother Bart Maverick in the second season, and briefly appeared at the very end of the only season.
 A number of scripts for the following season had been written and presented to Kelly, according to subsequent interviews; Bart was going to look after the saloon in Arizona while Bret ranged across the West, thereby making this series closer in conception and tone to the original Maverick.
 The series' final episode also included a number of other changes to the series set-up: notably, Tom Guthrie was re-elected as sheriff, and sold his interest in the Red Ox to Kate Hanrahan, who immediately reinvented the establishment as an upscale brothel.
 As well, Mitchell Dowd was appointed to a government position as an inspector of bars and hotels throughout the Arizona territory, where he promised to remain a thorn in Maverick's side.